SceneFormer: Indoor Scene Generation with Transformers: Results

 \newlength{\tempdima} [1] {\rotatebox{90}{\makebox[\tempdima][c]{\textbf{#1}}}}

-\paragraph{Scene Completion} We show the effectiveness of our method on the scene completion task in Fig. \ref{fig:scene_completion}.
-Given an incomplete scene with a few objects, our model can add relevant and missing objects to the scene to complete it.
+\textbf{Scene Completion} We show the effectiveness of our method on the scene completion task in Fig.~\ref{fig:scene_completion}.
+Given an incomplete scene with a few objects, our model can add relevant and missing objects to complete the scene.
 As a result of training on sorted sequences, the model first generates large and frequent objects before generating small and infrequent objects in a greedy manner.
-Due to this, stopping generation at an intermediate stage results in a realistic scene as well and the user can interactively choose how complete the scene must be.
+Thus, stopping generation at an intermediate stage results in a realistic scene, and a user can potentially interactively choose how complete the scene must be.

-\paragraph{Scene Diversity} Various generated scenes conditioned on the same input room shape are shown in Fig. \ref{fig:scene_diversity}.
+\textbf{Scene Diversity and Memorization} Various generated scenes conditioned on the same input room shape are shown in Fig.~\ref{fig:scene_diversity}.
 We are able to generate different sets of objects and object orientations that are consistent with each other.
+To show our model does not simply memorize the training samples, we compare the generated scene with the nearest neighbor in the training set based on two different methods: room shape and object class, as shown in Fig.~\ref{fig:memorize}.
+This indicates our ability to generate novel scenes.

-\paragraph{Object Category Heatmap} Figure \ref{fig:heap_map_bedroom} and Figure \ref{fig:heap_map_living} show the heat-map of relative location between objects.
-It evaluates whether the model learns object relation correctly from the data.
+\textbf{Object Category Heatmap} Figs.~\ref{fig:heap_map_bedroom} and \ref{fig:heap_map_living} show heatmaps of relative locations between objects, demonstrating that our model effectively captures object relations from the data.